ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-2-2.md

-Chapter 2: Understanding the Investment Landscape: Identifying Potential Opportunities and Risks
+Identifying Potential Opportunities and Risks
 ================================================================================================

 In this chapter, we will explore how to identify potential opportunities and risks in the investment landscape.
 By understanding the market trends and conditions, investors can make informed decisions that maximize returns and minimize risks.